Khamba Thoibi Sheireng: Synopsis

 Khuman Khamba was a terrae filius, brought up by his elder sister Khamnu, who spared no pains for his safety and well-being.
 By the time he became a youth, he wanted to be of some help to his sister and came out in search of work.
 On the day he first moved out of his house, he happened to enter the residence of prince Chingkhu Akhuba, the younger brother of King Chingkhu Telheiba, with its imposing house and spacious premises and there for the first time saw princess Thoibi, the only daughter of the prince, plying her needle in embroidery.
 The moment she saw Khamba, handsome and shapely in physique, she gave her heart away to him.
-But on the part of Khamba, at first he could not harbor such sentiments as he was conscious of his humble origin.
+But on the part of Khamba, at first he could not harbour such sentiments as he was conscious of his humble origin.

 Another man, Nongban, worked as a foil to Khamba.
-For a long time, there was no one in Moirang to beat him in race, wrestling and hockey, but with the appearance of Khamba, he is defeated and deprived of this honor.
+For a long time, there was no one in Moirang to beat him in race, wrestling and hockey, but with the appearance of Khamba, he is defeated and deprived of this honour.
 At first, the prince took kindly to Khamba, and despite his offer to maintain the young man in his family, the latter insisted on singing for his supper which he did by tending the stall-fed fierce bull of the prince.
 As everybody was curious of Khamba's physical prowess, his sister then kept him in hiding for a while.
 Thoibi is heart-brokened and pines after him.
 From the grace of God Thangching, the two meet again on the Loktak lake.
-Their love is steady until the recalcitrant behavior and overzealous stance of Thoibi provokes her father to come in the way of the lovers in league with Nongban.
+Their love is steady until the recalcitrant behaviour and overzealous stance of Thoibi provokes her father to come in the way of the lovers in league with Nongban.

-Khamba's gradual rise in popularity amongst the people, winning of the King's favour with the recognition of his identity on account of his superhuman feats in sports and capturing a wild bull singlehanded further enraged the prince.
+Khamba's gradual rise in popularity among the people, winning of the King's favour with the recognition of his identity on account of his superhuman feats in sports and capturing a wild bull singlehanded further enraged the prince.
 A murder attempt was made on his life and subsequently Thoibi was sent to exile.
 However, this act could not, in the least, crush the heart of the lover.
 Thoibi, on her being called back from disgrace, had the opportune moment of joining with her love.
 Before the actual marriage took place and in a trial of fate, Nongban fell prey to a tiger which Khamba could overcome.

 Structure

-The epic contains 15 chapters (Pandups) as well as 81 sections (Tangkaks).
-It consists of approximately thirty four thousand lines.

-1st Pandup

-In the 1st Pandup, there are two tangkaks.